 Using the right mental health screening tools can get patients the right care faster.

-Patients may not be forthcoming about their symptoms, especially concerning substance use disorders (SUD).
+Patients may not be forthcoming about their symptoms when talking with their physician.
 This can make screening tools essential to supporting early detection and subsequent early treatment.
 A positive screen does not mean the patient is diagnosed with that mental health condition.
 Rather, it represents that the patient requires further assessment to determine the appropriate course of action.
-Using the appropriate mix of screening tools is more likely to yield accurate reporting because a more comprehensive picture can yield better insight into the most appropriate next steps for achieving an accurate diagnosis and building an appropriate treatment plan.
+Using the appropriate mix of screening tools or a comprehensive screener like the Mini International Neuropsychiatric Interview (M.I.N.I.)
+Screener, is more likely to yield accurate reporting because a more comprehensive picture can yield better insight into the most appropriate next steps for achieving an accurate diagnosis and building an appropriate treatment plan.

 Accessing the Best Mental Health Screening Tools

-Proem has assembled the most cohesive set of evidence-based behavioral health tools and made them available through a single, modern platform powered by an intelligent workflow engine.
+Proem has assembled the most cohesive set of evidence-based behavioral health tools, including the comprehensive M.I.N.I., and made them available through a single, modern platform powered by an intelligent workflow engine.
 Learn more about the behavioral health scales and measurements incorporated into the Proem solution.